neondatabase/website/content/docs/quickstart/hasura.md

 Then, open the Project page, and copy the connection string (`DATABASE_URL`) if you created a new Project.

+Note: The following method bellow will disconnect all existing clients

-Otherwise, if you are using a previously created Project, create a new user or reset password of an existing user to get the complete connection string.
+Otherwise, if you are using a previously created Project, there are two options: either create a new user or reset password of an existing user to get the complete connection string.

 Keep these connection details, we will need them later.

 ## Step 2 — Add Project as a Data Source in the Hasura Cloud Project